 - 2 teaspoons cumin

-- 250g pack of Merchant Gourmet ready to eat red and white quinoa (or similar)
+- 250 g cooked quinoa I used 1 pack of Merchant Gourmet ready to eat red and white quinoa

 - Cut the two butternut squash in half lengthways and remove the seeds using a spoon.
 Drizzle with a little olive oil, sprinkle over some salt and pepper and roast for 1 hour in your preheated oven.

-- About 10 minutes before the butternut squash is due to come out of the oven, gently fry the diced onion in 2 tablespoons of olive oil for 5 minutes, then add 2 teaspoons cinnamon and 2 teaspoons cumin and fry for 1 more minute.
+- About 10 minutes before the butternut squash is due to come out of the oven, gently fry the diced onion in 1 tablespoon of olive oil for 5 minutes, then add 2 teaspoons cinnamon and 2 teaspoons cumin and fry for 1 more minute.

 - Take the butternut squash halves out of the oven and scoop out the flesh, leaving a ½ cm border.
 Roughly chop the flesh and add it to the quinoa mixture.